atytgat/quantum-simulation/README.md

 Here, we showcase the effectiveness of spectral methods on two different problems.
 More details can be found in the report.

-Note that this project was completed in French as part of the course LPHYS2371 Simulation Numérique at UCLouvain.
+Note that this project was completed in French as part of the course LPHYS2371 Simulation Numérique at UCLouvain in 2017.

 # Spectral methods comparison